julzaza/wildwitchherbs/_posts/2025-07-11-st-john-sun-water.md

 ---

-## Make St. John's Wort Sun Water Safe for Drinking:
+## Make St. John's Wort Sun Water That is Safe for Drinking:

 - use spring water, rainwater that you’re sure is clean, or boiled/cooled water

 - only speak or chant your intention, rather than placing inked paper or talismans inside

-- use edible, food-safe St. John’s Wort (in small amounts)

-- use glass jars, not metal or plastic which could leach under sunlight
+- always use glass jars, not metal or plastic which could leach under sunlight

 - strain the herb out immediately after infusion to avoid bacterial growth